seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Or he shall pay for this.

 **SALARINO**
-Marry, well remember’d.
+Marry, well remember'd.
-I reason’d with a Frenchman yesterday,
+I reason'd with a Frenchman yesterday,
 Who told me, in the narrow seas that part
 The French and English, there miscarried
 A vessel of our country richly fraught:
 I thought upon Antonio when he told me;
-And wish’d in silence that it were not his.
+And wish'd in silence that it were not his.

 **SALANIO**
 You were best to tell Antonio what you hear;